PistonDevelopers/glfw-rs/README.md

 rustpkg build examples/callbacks
 ~~~

-### Note
+## FAQ

-glfw-rs wraps [glfw v3](http://www.glfw.org/).
-If you encounter lots of errors
-like: `undefined reference to 'glfwSetScrollCallback'`, make sure you version
+_I get lots of errors like: `undefined reference to 'glfwSetScrollCallback'`_

+glfw-rs wraps [glfw 3.0](http://www.glfw.org/).
+Version 2.7 was out for a
+_long_ time, and may still be hanging around on package managers.
+If you
-of glfw is up to date.
+encounter these kinds of errors, make sure you version of glfw is up to date.

-## Ok, so I have windowing sorted, now where do I find OpenGL?
+_Ok, so I have windowing sorted, now where do I find OpenGL?_

 You can use the function pointer loader, [gl-rs](https://github.com/bjz/gl-rs),
 or the [OpenGL-ES bindings](https://github.com/mozilla-servo/rust-opengles).